hienvuvg/hienvuvg.github.io/_pages/mmcows.md

     <img src="https://hienvuvg.github.io/files/media/topview_pen_map.png" style="width:80%; height:auto; vertical-align: middle; margin-bottom:15px;" />
 </div>

-The cows are housed in a 20x12m pen, where they only leave for milking twice daily for approximately 30 min each time.
+The cows are housed in a 20x12m pen where they only leave for milking twice daily for approximately 30 min each time.
-Eight stationary UWB anchors are installed around the pen that work with the neck tags to provide the 3D location of the cows.
+Eight stationary UWB anchors are installed around the pen that work with the neck tags to provide 3D locations of the cows.
 Four high-resolution cameras are mounted at four corners of the pen to capture isometric-view images of the cows.